afontainec/chinchay-docs/docs/errorhandler/chinchay-error.md

 ## Overview

   The ChinchayError is a class that extends the Error class.
-In simple its the same that the error class, but it has a user-defined identifier called `the chinchayCode`.
+In simple it's the same that the error class, but it has a user-defined identifier called `the chinchayCode`.
 This is used by the ErrorHandler to identify each error.

 ### parameters